When it comes to backlink analysis, the tool you can always count on is Ahrefs.

 You can also find out who tweeted the articles by clicking on the ‘Who tweeted’ button.
 This data can be exported onto a CSV file which you can use late for outreach purposes.

 Ahrefs’ user interface is clean and organized.
-This makes the tool very easy to use, an impressive achievement considering the vast amount of data the tool provides.
+This makes the tool very easy to use, an impressive achievement considering the vast amount of data and features the tool offers.

 The team behind Ahrefs has worked really hard to create a platform that’s immensely user-friendly not just for beginners, but advanced users too who are migrating from other SEO platforms.